IHTHG/mc-mods-PME-/ModListAndInfo.md

  - Moonlight Lib
  - Curios API

-the server also has pixelmon, so please get the 1.16.5 vers from the pixelmon website: https://reforged.gg/
+the server also has pixelmon, so please get the 1.16.5 vers from the pixelmon website: https://reforged.gg/. the reson its not already on the page is due to the file size being to large.